 The School places its cash with financial institutions which at times, may exceed the Federal Deposit Insurance Corporation's insurance limit of \$250,000.
-The School believes it is not exposed to any significant credit risk on cash or cash equivalents.
+As of June 30, 2018 and 2017, the School had cash that exceeded federally insured limits by approximately \$1,270,000 and \$370,000, respectively.
+Management has evaluated the financial institutions and does not believe it is exposed to any significant credit risk.

 The School is supported primarily through local and federal appropriations and grants.
-For the years ended June 30, 2017 and 2016, 89% and 87%, respectively, of total revenue was provided from one local government agency.
+For the years ended June 30, 2018 and 2017, 94% and 89%, respectively, of total revenue was provided from one local government agency.
 Reduction of this source of support would have a significant impact on the School's programs and activities.